abbreviatedman/react-children-assignment/readme.md

 Once you've added the `ParentComponent` with its title to your `App.js` and confirmed it renders correctly, you’re ready to move on to the next step.

 ### Step 9: Create the Child Component

-Create a child component t### Step 9: Create the Child Component

 Create a child component that will display the data fetched from the Star Wars API.